Sweet Thai Jasmine Rice cooks in coconut milk for a light and refreshing dessert that’s served with fresh mango.

 Sticky rice is also known as “sweet rice” and traditionally enjoyed alongside another entree, like a curry or a chili dish.
 This tasty dish is best enjoyed with a side of ripe mango but can be enjoyed on its own as well.
 It’s very filling and is actually Gluten Free, despite what the term “glutinous” may suggest.
 You might know this dessert already from street fairs or food events, around the Laos and Thailand booths.

-This glutinous rice can be made on the stovetop or in a rice cooker, depending on what suits you.
+Similar to an Easy Rice Pudding recipe, this glutinous rice can be made on the stovetop or in a rice cooker, depending on what suits you best.
 Simply combine grains and liquid and cook until the coconut milk is fully absorbed into the rice.

 Ideally, you would leave the grains to soak in the cooking liquid for at least 40 minutes, at most 4 hours.
 However, this step is not necessary, so if you are on a time crunch feel free to skip soaking the rice.
 Be sure to not rinse the grains, the starch is necessary to achieve the right consistency.